Is A Plymouth Pilot Right For You?

 • Speed is a priority.
 If getting somewhere quickly matters more than the journey, a planing hull will serve better.

-• You plan to use the boat primarily for water skiing, wakeboarding, or towing inflatables at speed.
+• You plan to use the boat primarily for water skiing, wakeboarding or towing inflatables at speed.

 • You want to cover significant offshore distances regularly, particularly in exposed conditions.